jamesbriggs/pico-build/README.md

 - has a dist target for multi-server deploys using rsync or bittorrent
 - can be setup in a minute or two.
 - for more information about ``make``, see the [make homepage](https://www.gnu.org/software/make/)

+``pico-build`` is a locally-centric build system, but can fetch from remote version control systems, and deploy to remote clusters if needed.

 ## Typical Deploy Folder Structure for Web Server Projects